BlinkID/blinkid-cordova/README.md

     + **MyKad** - scans the front of Malaysian ID cards

 + On returned result, image can also be returned (under "resultImage" field) as base64 string of JPEG image.
 Type of returned image is specified as second argument and can be:
-	+ "IMAGE_NONE" - No image will be returned
+	+ `IMAGE_NONE` - No image will be returned
-	+ "IMAGE_SUCCESSFUL_SCAN" - Whole input image which returned the result.
+	+ `IMAGE_SUCCESSFUL_SCAN` - Whole input image which returned the result.
-	+ "IMAGE_CROPPED" - Cropped and dewarped image of scanned object.
+	+ `IMAGE_CROPPED` - Cropped and dewarped image of scanned object.
 For example, ID recognizers will return cropped and dewarped image of ID

 + All license parameters must be provided (for **iOS** and **Android**) even if you do not plan to run the application on both platforms.
 The licenses that you do not have/use must be set to `null`.